ftheberge/GraphMiningNotebooks/README.md

 * Europe power grid network data is available at: https://zenodo.org/record/47317#.XzwNDi0ZNhF

-* NCI1 and NCI109 datasecan be downloaded from https://ls11-www.cs.tu-dortmund.de/staff/morris/graphkerneldatasets
+* NCI1 and NCI109 datasets can be downloaded from https://ls11-www.cs.tu-dortmund.de/staff/morris/graphkerneldatasets
 The source reference is: N. Wale and G. Karypis.
 Comparison of descriptor spaces for chemical compound retrieval and classification.
 In Proc. of ICDM, pages 678–689, Hong Kong, 2006.